Rothkoros/user-manager-mongo/README.md

 # user-manager-mongo
+first npm i

 In compass make database called user-manager.

-Make users collections.

-in terminal in text editor of project type: node app.js. it will take you to the create users page.
-You can either create a user and it will direct you or you can navigate to the user listing page.
+Make collections name users.

+in terminaltype: node app.js.
+go to localhost:3000 it will take you to create users page

-The initial page will be blank on the user listing until you make a user.
+The user listing page will be blank on the user listing until you make a user.
 I did not add default users :(